hz-tyfoon/ultimate-addons-for-gutenberg/readme.txt

 = x.x.x =
 * Fix: Spacing Control - Removed the capability to set negative values for width & radius settings.
 * Fix: Typography Control - Removed the capability to set negative values for line-height & font size settings.
+* Fix: Buttons - Gap settings on Mobile preview is gap settings is taking desktop value as default.

 = 2.4.1 - TUESDAY, 28th MARCH 2023 =
 * Improvement: Updated Spectra to work with WordPress 6.2 and Full Site Editing (FSE) themes.